-- a) VLØ4 Light Pen,
+- a) VL04 Light Pen

-- b) LK35 Keyboard, and,
+- b) LK35 Keyboard

-- c) VWØ1BP Writing Tablet and Control.
+- c) VW01BP Writing Tablet and Control

-The information provided is applicable for users employing either the Disk Operating System (DOS) or Advanced Monitor Software System (ADSS).
+The information provided is applicable for users employing the XVM Disk Operating System (DOS).

-It was assumed in the preparation of this manual that the user was familiar with the contents of the software manual describing the operating system (DOS or ADSS) being used.
-A list of applicable manuals is given at the end of Chapter 1.
+It was assumed in the preparation of this manual that the user is familiar with the DIGITAL XVM hardware and operating system.